AdobeDocs/experience-manager-document-security.en/help/using/installing-configuring-aemdsext.md

    `START /w YOUR_FOLDER_NAME\APPLICATION_NAME.exe`

 1. Save and close the batch file.
-1. Use a self-extractor and packager tool to package the folder containing the custom CommonResources.dll file, original installer of AEM Document Security extension for Microsoft Office, and the batch file.
+1. Use a self-extractor and packager tool to package the folder containing:

+   * The custom CommonResources.dll file
+   * The original installer of AEM Document Security extension for Microsoft Office
+   * And, the batch file

    >[!NOTE]
    >
    >Ensure that the self-extracting package is set to run as an administrator and automatically
-   >runs the batch fil on completing the extraction.
+   >runs the batch file on completing the extraction.

-Now, the self-extracting installer of AEM Document Security extension for Microsoft Office packages custom CommonResources.dll file and is ready for distribution.
+Now, the self-extracting installer of AEM Document Security Extension for Microsoft Office packages a custom CommonResources.dll file and is ready for distribution.